 - Unemployment claim information

 As families experience economic impacts related to COVID-19, Bank On Denver, in partnership with the Office of Financial Empowerment and Protection (OFEP), is making available one-time family stabilization grants for eligible families most affected by COVID-19.
-Families can receive a grant up to a maximum of $1,500, not to exceed 100% of their COVID-19 related income loss or increase in costs.
+Families can receive a grant in an amount not to exceed 100% of their COVID-19 related income loss or increase in costs.
 The awarded amount will be based upon availability of funds, individual need resulting from the documented impact of COVID-19, and program eligibility as outlined above.

 APPLICATIONS ARE DUE DECEMBER 15, 2021 at 5:00 p.m.
 MST (1700 hrs.)
 FOR THIS FUNDING ROUND.

 Once all of the applications for this funding round are reviewed, we will contact you with a decision on the grant award.
 We appreciate your patience as we process applications as quickly as possible.
 Please click here to view the grant review process workflow.

 The funding for this temporary relief grant program has been extended through 2021.
 Any applications currently in the pipeline will continue to be reviewed, followed by new applications, in the order they were received.
 Awards will be given on a first-come, first-serve basis for families meeting all qualification requirements.